 - Foreign Markets Risk.
 Investing in foreign markets generally involves certain risks not typically associated with investing in the U.S. The securities markets in many foreign countries will have substantially lower trading volume than securities markets in the U.S. markets.
 As a result, the securities of some foreign companies may be less liquid and experience more price volatility than comparable U.S. securities.
 Obtaining and/or enforcing judgments in foreign countries may be more difficult, and there is generally less government regulation and supervision of foreign stock exchanges, brokers and issuers, each of which may make it more difficult to enforce contractual obligations.
 Increased custodian costs, as well as administrative costs (such as the need to use foreign custodians), may also be associated with the maintenance of assets in foreign jurisdictions.
 In addition, transaction costs in foreign securities markets are likely to be higher, since brokerage commission rates in foreign countries are likely to be higher than in the U.S. - Emerging Markets Risk.
 Investments in emerging markets countries present risks in addition to, or greater than, those presented by investments in foreign issuers generally.
 For example, emerging market countries may have less stringent regulatory, disclosure, financial reporting, accounting, auditing and recordkeeping standards than companies in more developed countries and, as a result, the nature and quality of such information may vary.
 The taxation systems at the federal, regional and local levels in emerging market countries may also be less transparent and inconsistently enforced, and subject to sudden change.
 In addition, emerging market countries may have a higher degree of corruption and fraud than in developed market countries, as well as counterparties and financial institutions with less financial sophistication, creditworthiness and/or resources.
-Further, certain emerging market countries have material limitations on Public Company Accounting firms located, or operating, in certain emerging markets; therefore, there is no guarantee that the quality of financial reporting or the audits conducted by audit firms of emerging market issuers meet PCAOB standards.
+Further, certain emerging market countries have material limitations on Public Company Accounting Oversight Board ("PCAOB") inspection, investigation and enforcement capabilities, which hinder the ability to engage in independent oversight or inspection of accounting firms located, or operating, in certain emerging market; therefore, there is no guarantee that the quality of financial reporting or the audits conducted by audit firms of emerging market issuers meet PCAOB standards.
 Because information about companies in emerging markets countries may be less available and reliable, the ability to conduct adequate due diligence in emerging markets may be limited, which can impede the ability of Milliman or an Underlying ETF's investment adviser to evaluate such companies.